damsaddam/moving-ball-animation/README.md

-# The Animation of 3 Balls Controlling The Speed of Descent
+# A Moving Ball Animation

 If you need the animation for the loader etc. Maybe this is a solution for you.
 This animation was made using HTML and CSS.